Intervue/Data-structures-algorithms-for-interviews/README.md

 - find triplet that sums to given value using binary search technique
 - make a circular linked list with a sentinel
 - double linked list insertion all points and deletion
+- hash table implementation used in linked list after hashing is done

 ### General Questions